Vandool/ai-butler/README.md

 For further information on how to generate with different decoding strategies, prompt formatting etc, refer to the documentation [here](https://huggingface.co/docs/text-generation-inference/en/basic_tutorials/consuming_tgi)

+## Authentication

+First, you need to login with KIT account by going here [Login Page](https://lt2srv-backup.iar.kit.edu/login) Once you login, then access your token by going here [Get Token](https://lt2srv-backup.iar.kit.edu/gettoken)

+You can use the token to test the starter code next.

 ## Starter Code - Fun Fact Generator

 If everything is installed properly, then you can test the sample code that we provide.
 Every message that is recieved will be sent to the process function in butler.py